 What Inspired It?

 “My best hope is that a viewer sees something about the human condition, that might cause them to pause a moment and consider something like war,” says Jaune Quick-to-See Smith.
-Trade Canoe for Don Quixote focuses on a canoe, a traditional Indian form of transportation and trade.
+Trade Canoe for Don Quixote focuses on a canoe, a traditional form of transportation among some American Indian tribes.
 Europeans and Americans eventually adopted canoes and used them to bring U.S. government policies into Indian country.
 According to Smith, this painting “moves the trade canoe to a more massive war canoe such as the ocean going canoes on the Pacific Rim.
 Besides the wars in the Middle East, perpetrated by the U.S., there are other issues that are fought politically in a war-like way.
 These issues might be as varied as a woman’s right to choose for her own body; healthy natural foods versus unhealthy processed foods that are controlled by massive corporate campaigns; the consumer culture issues which are controlled by international corporations versus living in a sustainable way …” In this painting, Smith has filled the trade canoe with war images from throughout history that, for her, represent some of these issues.
 She goes on to say, “Can we trade all this for peace, respect, kindness, friendship, sustainability, and a caring for our planet and all its inhabitants.”

 Smith is strongly influenced by other artists and often references images from art history in her paintings.
 In Trade Canoe, Smith’s skeletons are rendered in a similar style to those of Mexican painter Jose Guadalupe Posada in his work Calavera de Don Quijote.
 Like Smith’s work, Posada’s artwork protested his government’s policies.
 Smith also painted images of faces and heads that are similar to those painted by Pablo Picasso in his famous painting Guernica, another piece filled with political commentary.
 She says, “I think that Picasso’s Guernica is one of the greatest pictures of war showing the suffering of humans and animals.”